Land that had been resurfaced and used for the current carpark will be turned back into parkland.

 Dyrham Park Rework'd

-UPDATE: To further restrict the spread of coronavirus, project building work is currently paused at Dyrham Park.
+UPDATE: Project work is currently on hold at Dyrham Park.

 Work has started on an ambitious £10 million project to restore, revitalise and reimagine Dyrham Park.